 In the original formulation of the CSP, the set of features that are present does not change over time.
 To account for feature model drift, we show how we can relax our requirement from Section 4.3 that feature model constraints remain static.
 Once feature model constraint changes over multiple steps are modeled in the CSP, the solver can derive a configuration path that respects the feature model constraints as they drift.
 This eliminates the burden on developers to derive configuration paths that must meet complex drifting feature model requirements.
-An important point, however, is that this approach explicitly models the addition, removal of features and relationships in the future.
+An important point, however, is that this approach explicitly models the addition and removal of features in the future.
+The approach assumes that the developers have advance knowledge of the feature model changes that will occur.

-As we showed in Section 2.3, we constrain the feature selection variables F_T to respect the feature model constraints.
+As we showed in Section 2.3, we constrain the feature selection variables $F_T$ to respect the feature model constraints.
 Since each variable represents the selection state of a feature at a specific step, we do not have to apply the same constraints to every step.
-If the j{th} feature is an optional child of the i{th} feature (the software package) at step T and at step K, the j{th} feature becomes mandatory, we can model this as:
+For example, assume that a software vendor for the automotive manufacturer announces that in two years, its software package must be purchased with a currently optional feature.
+If the $j{th}$ feature is an optional child of the $i{th}$ feature (the software package) at step T and at step K, the $j{th}$ feature becomes mandatory, we can model this as: